 Though Alaska is better known for its natural wonders, foodies will tell you there's some pretty noteworthy cuisine these days, too.
 Here's where to get a great bite to eat.

 Alaska's largest city and primary travel hub is also on of the country's most culturally diverse cities.
 Those vibrant backgrounds lend Anchorage's food scene a global fusion feel, with an Alaskan flair.

-As fun and funky as Girdwood, but in its own distinct way, Talkeetna's tiny Main Street hold some 12 places to eat, and counting.
+Fun and funky Talkeetna's tiny Main Street hold some 12 places to eat, and counting.

 Denali National Park

 The farther north you go in, the heartier the fare gets.
-In Denali Park area you'll find everything from barbecue and casual pub fare to fresh salmon dinner entrees.
+In Denali Park area you'll find everything from barbecue and casual pub grub to sophisticated salmon entrees.
 It's exactly what you'll crave after a long day of exploring the park.